Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ## Modeling guide
 Slxpy follows standard Simulink code generation process.
-If your model follows standard, minimal adjustments are required for proper code generation.
-So, detailed discussion about Simulink modeling is out of scope for this guide, you shall refer to Simulink documentation for instructions.
+If your model follows the standard, minimal adjustments are required for proper code generation.
+So, a detailed discussion about Simulink modeling is out of the scope of this guide, you shall refer to Simulink documentation for instructions.

 If you need some learning materials about modeling and code generation, see [Reference materials](#reference-materials) section.